-Road crew cuts fiber optic line, disrupts Virginia’s voter registration system hours ahead of deadline
+Utility crew cuts fiber optic line, disrupts Virginia’s voter registration system hours ahead of deadline

 The deadline to register is Oct.
 13 at 11:59 p.m.